Alcatraz added the Behind the Scenes tour several years ago and it has become one of the more popular tours of Alcatraz.

 The basement holds grim cells that kept prisoners in total darkness; very damp from sea water and inhabited by rats back in the day.

 These cells weren't supposed to be used by the penitentiary, but Warden Johnson got caught putting prisoners down there.
-So the solitary cells you'll see in D Block weren't the worst ones!
+So the solitary cells you can see in D Block weren't the worst ones!

 All through the tour, the rangers will fill you in on interesting facts and anecdotes about the various places you're visiting.